 Bitterness, and mind you I say this as a person who’s been there, is as experiential as it can get.
 It doesn’t really matter how much you possess in life or how much you have lost.
 This context isn’t very dissimilar from happiness.

 Ever heard of the saying “happiness is an inside job”?

 Well, bitterness too is a bit like that and by saying this, I, in no way mean that they aren’t valid feelings.

 When I fell into the grasps of “it” a few years ago, not knowing my life’s purpose, feeling like i was changing more rapidly than I could keep up with.

-It took me a while to realise that this onset had been a insidious process.
-Perhaps a slow coming out of and a slow growing into something else.
+It took me a while to realise that this onset had been an insidious process.
+Perhaps a slow coming out of and a slow-growing into something else.
 Initially, I didn’t track it for weeks, as it spread through me, dripping ever so slowly into my consciousness that I could easily pass it off as another bad day.

 However, you can imagine what happens when the bad days add up.
 Even when you are backed up with compassionate and genuine friends, an inherently enriching work, understanding and satisfying interpersonal relationships or talents that can get you places- none of these things matter anymore when bitterness begins to grasp you.

 I didn’t know or even attempt to stop and look for almost two or three months, as it was happening.

 What signs should you then look out for?